 It’s a tournament celebrated like the World Cup.

 People from different Haitian communities show up to the field.
 They’re cheering on their favorite of the 12 teams.
-For three months, they’re glued to the competition— rather than the crisis engulfing their country.
+For two months, they’re glued to the competition— rather than the crisis engulfing their country.

 GOALS Haiti, a sport for development nonprofit, has hosted this marquee soccer tournament every year since 2011.
 They wrapped up the 2024 edition in early June, seeing 28 matches played across girls and boys teams from three neighboring villages – Bossan, Carrefour Croix and Destra.